mayangarthameviaa/NYC_TLC_Trip_Record_Analysis_MayangSari/README.md

 - Compare the average revenue across vendors.
 - Determine the total number of trips based on vendors.

 ## Dataset
-Range dataset pada analisis ini yaitu bulan januari 2023, dataset dapat diperoleh disini: [dataset](https://drive.google.com/drive/folders/1NYHIL-RgVPW-HONz4pdzlcbIChF-c37N) dataset terdiri dari 68211 dan 20 coloumns...
+The dataset used in this analysis covers January 2023 and can be accessed here: [dataset](https://drive.google.com/drive/folders/1NYHIL-RgVPW-HONz4pdzlcbIChF-c37N).
+It consists of 68,211 rows and 20 columns.

 ## Tools Used
 Python: For cleaning, preprocessing, and statistical analysis.